Manu

 include copper tape, conductive paper, conductive ink, or any

 other flat conductive material.
-The circuitry 140 can control the
+The circuitry 140 can control

-power supply to light source 142.
-In various embodiments, the
+the power supply to light source 142.
+In various embodiments,

-or more LED lights, a lamp, a chemiluminescence source such as a
+include one or more LED lights, a lamp, a chemiluminescence

-glow stick, or other source.
-Illumination can be enhanced via a
+source such as a glow stick, or other source.
+Illumination can

-condenser lens 157 (located between 156 and 158).
-Contact pads
+be enhanced via a condenser lens 157 (located between 156 and

-144A-B may establish contact with contacts on the optics stage 1
+158).
+Contact pads 144A-B may establish contact with contacts on

 Illumination stage 1 12 may be mounted to specimen stage 1 10.
-In

-in the illumination stage 1 12 into the slots 147A-B in the optics
+connecting tabs 145A-B in the illumination stage 1 12 into the

-stage 1 18.
+slots 147A-B in the optics stage 1 18.

 [000120] A light source using chemiluminescence uses a chemical

 reaction as the illumination or light source.
-Liquid light sources
+Liquid light

-so that the user sees the entire sample.
-Usually, one only has 2
+translationally so that the user sees the entire sample.

-degrees of freedom; the present disclosure allows vision of
+Usually, one only has 2 degrees of freedom; the present

-everything on the slide.
-Additionally, the present disclosure may
+Additionally, the present disclosure may allow for a

-power" to remove the need for a power source such as a battery or
+to remove the need for a power source such as a battery or

 button cells.

-[000121] Spacer insert 1 14 and locking spacer insert 1 16 may be
+[000121] Spacer insert 1 14 and locking spacer insert 1 16 may

-optical microscope 100.
-One or more spacer inserts 1 14, 1 16 may
+of the optical microscope 100.
+One or more spacer inserts 1 14,

-1 14 may be positioned first.
-The locking spacer insert 1 16 is
+spacer inserts 1 14 may be positioned first.
+The locking spacer

-positioned over the one or more spacer inserts 1 14 to lock or
+insert 1 16 is positioned over the one or more spacer inserts 1

-hold them in position.
+14 to lock or hold them in position.

 [000122] Optics stage 1 18 may include contacts 146A-B, vertical